Home > All Pet Supplies >

 Vaccines with live viruses cannot be shipped to Minnesota without a valid prescription.
 Please see our

-- Aseptically rehydrate vaccine with diluent supplied.
-Inject 1mL subcutaneously into healthy dogs.
+- Shake well.
+Aseptically rehydrate vaccine with diluent supplied.

-- Administer the initial dose at or about 42 days of age.
-Because there is potential for materal antibody to interfere with the immune response to the original vaccination, revaccinate every 14 to 28 days until the dog is 16 weeks of age.
+- Because there is potential for maternal antibody to interfere with the immune response, revaccinate every 14 to 28 days until the dog is 16 weeks of age.

-- Dogs over 16 weeks should receive a single dose.
+- Dogs over 16 weeks of age should receive a single dose (1 ml).

 - Annual revaccination with one dose is recommended.